Jan. 10 – First Class & PBiS Assembly

 Jan.
 24 – Math Test – Unit 6

 Jan.
 26 – End of 2nd marking period.
 1/2 day for students.

 Feb.
 1 – January Home Reading Logs Due

 Feb.
 2 – Social Studies Unit 4 District Common Assessment

 Remember that on any given day your fifth grader should be able to tell you what we did in school.
 The planner is a good reminder for them to help with this narrative.
-The planner should be signed by a parent or guardian every day.
+Sharing what they have learned each day is an excellent way to help students review.